NBKRedSpy/QM_RecycleHotKey/SteamReadMe.txt

 [/td]
 [td]false
 [/td]
 [td]If enabled, will allow amputation weapons to be used from the inventory instead of requiring them to be equipped.
 If 'Amputate Without Weapon' is enabled, this option is ignored.
-The weapon priority is: Quick slots first, then items in backpack, sorted by price (cheapest first).
+The weapon priority is: Quick slots first, then items in backpack, sorted by price.
+Bones are treated as if they have zero price.
 If there are multiple items with the same price, the weapon that is closest to the upper left of the storage will be used.
 [/td]
 [/tr]
 [tr]